cloudmesh/client/docs/source/commands/command_list.rst

 list Cloud objects
 --------------------

-The list command can also be used to list cloud objects, thus you can use:
+The list command can also be used to list cloud objects, thus you can
+use:

+.. prompt:: bash, cm>

     list image
     list flavor